halfzebra/create-elm-app/template/README.md

         NoOp ->
             ( model, Cmd.none )
 ```
-Please note that for Inc and Dec operations `Cmd.none` was replaced with `windowTitle` call.
+Please note that for Inc and Dec operations `Cmd.none` was replaced with `windowTitle` port call that is executed on the JavaScript side..

 ## Adding a Stylesheet